Animation for Sound

 For all the attention paid to Star Wars’ visual design, no one could articulate how R2’s voice became a cultural phenomenon that still resonates half a decade later.

 As an audio enthusiast and archivist, I set out to answer this question.
 I connected with Lucasfilm master droid builder Lee Towersey and reverse engineered R2-D2's speech.
 As it turns out, R2's voice is striking because he actually speaks with a thoughtful, emotional, codified language.
 And that speech process can be recreated.
-From this revelation spawned the R2-D2 Vocalizer: an AI that generates organic, infinitely varied R2-D2 speech in realtime.
+From this revelation spawned the R2-D2 Vocalizer: a language model that generates organic, infinitely varied R2-D2 speech in realtime.

 I found that this same design process pioneered by Ben Burtt could be used to covert static sounds of any kind into animated, organic, infinitely varied audio experiences.
 Thus, Human-Cyborg Relations was born.